Introduction

 code, when the archive you are trying to open does not have the central directory.

-In case of a spanned archive, it may mean that the user has not inserted the last
+In case of a spanned archive, it may mean that a user has not inserted the last

 Callbacks Called